jpniederer/Dev-eryday/_posts/2017-12-31-Weekly-Update-December-24-31.markdown

 On the Next...
 --------
 I'm going to complete the Five Languages in Five Weeks challenge on Thursday.
 The challenge has probably been the most fulfilling challenge I've completed in 2017.
-Spending a week learning a programming language isn't super effective in and of itself, but the meta process of learning programming languages is a major skill.
-I feel life if the challenge has helped me in any way, it's in building up this meta skill.
-I'm excited to take this knowledge to grow moving forward.
+Spending a week learning a programming language isn't super effective in and of itself, but the meta process of learning programming languages is a major skill, one I'll need throughout my entire career.
+I feel that if the challenge has helped me in any way, it's in building up this meta skill.
+I'm excited to take this knowledge and grow even more moving forward.

 [hs]: https://www.haskell.org/
 [g]: https://golang.org/